anidu001/-hackbio-biocoding-internship./README.md

 print(paste("Time to reach 80% of K:", time_80))

-Calculating Hamming Distance Between Two Strings Lastly, we implemented a script to calculate the Hamming distance between two strings—useful for comparing genetic sequences or even usernames.
+**Calculating Hamming Distance Between Two Strings** Lastly, we implemented a script to calculate the Hamming distance between two strings, which was helpful in comparing genetic sequences or usernames.

 How We Did It:

 Adjusted string lengths to match.
-Compared characters at each position.
+Compare characters at each position.
 Counted the number of mismatches.
 Example:
 source("hamming_distance.R")